Tailgating in Gainesville - The Definitive Guide!

 If you are really low on cash the easiest way to get into the game is to wait for the game to start.
 At this point scalpers are running wild.
 They have run out of options.
 These guys rarely watch the games.
 Be on the lookout, they are trying to get rid of their tickets like mad men.
 4-5 minutes into the 1st quarter you can offer them $20 and they will probably take it, unless they paid a lot more, which is doubtful.
 They are businessmen and at this point they are losing money, do them a favor and help them cut their losses.

 One more thing: to get admittance with a student ticket, you need a University of Florida student ID (Gator 1 card).
 Don’t buy a student ticket unless you have a University of Florida student ID, or the seller is selling his/her ID with the ticket.

 Where do I tailgate?

-If you don’t feel like hanging out with the GatorTailgating.com crew, you can tailgate at your parking space, or anywhere on campus.
-Be aware that you can drink at your tailgating spot on campus, but as soon as you take your ice-cold beer onto the street, you’ll likely be ticketed by the Gainesville Police Department.
+You can tailgate at your paid parking space, or anywhere on campus that paring is allowed.
+Be aware that you can drink at your tailgating spot on campus, but as soon as you take your ice-cold beer onto the street, you’ll likely be ticketed by the Police Department.
 This has cost the author $180 at the 2007 Troy game!
-Most people generally will bour their beverage into a cup, so it's not so obvious to the police.
+Most people generally will pour their beverage into a cup, so it's not so obvious to the police.
 Usually, if you're not flaunting your alcohol, you won't be bothered.